vickywane/digitaloceanspaces-upload-api/submission.md

 In this article, you would use the [Gqlgen](https://github.com/99designs/gqlgen) library to boostrap the GraphQL API.
 Gqlgen is a Go library for building GraphQL APIs.
 A Schema first approach and Code generation are two important features which Gqlgen provides that would be beneficial while building this API.

-Using the Schema First Approach feature, you get to define the data model for the API using the GraphQL [Schema Definition Language](http://graphql.org/learn/schema/) (SDL), then you generate the boilerplate code for the API from the defined schema usig the code generation feature.
+Using the Schema First Approach feature, you get to define the data model for the API using the GraphQL [Schema Definition Language](http://graphql.org/learn/schema/) (SDL), then you generate the boilerplate code for the API from the defined schema using the code generation feature.

 Execute the command below from your terminal in your project directory to create a `go.mod` file that manages the modules within the API project;